UoB-COMSM0166/2025-group-4/README.md

 - **Impact** (how seriously it affects gameplay)
 - **Persistence** (how long it lasts if unaddressed)

-Findings were classified by severity to prioritize improvements.
+Findings were classified by severity to prioritise improvements.
 For example:

 - **Issue**: Inconsistent feedback when interacting with game objects
   **Heuristic**: Visibility of system status